LogtalkDotOrg/logtalk3/manuals/sources/userman/messages.rst

 This control construct is generalized in Logtalk where it may be used to call any imported or inherited predicate definition.
 This control construct may be used within objects and categories.
-When combined with static binding, this control construct allows imported and inherited predicates to be called with the same performance of local predicates.
+When combined with :term:`static binding`, this control construct allows imported and inherited predicates to be called with the same performance of local predicates.
 As with the message sending control constructs, the ``^^/1`` call simply fails when the predicate is declared but not defined (as per the